 In treating diabetic retinopathy, early detection is imperative.
 Treatment is much easier and less invasive in the earlier stages and timely treatment of diabetic retinopathy is the best way to guard against progressive vision loss.
 Although keeping one’s blood sugars under control does not guarantee good vision, it can reduce the risk of blindness compared to those patients who don’t control their blood sugars.

-If you have diabetes, it’s important to have your pupils dilated by an eye care professional and if diabetic retinopathy is diagnosed, seeing a retina specialist can be important in the prevention of further vision loss.
+If you have diabetes, it’s important to have your pupils dilated by an eye care professional and if diabetic retinopathy is diagnosed, seeing a retina specialist such as Retina Associates of Orange County can be important in the prevention of further vision loss.
 Contact the Retina Associates of Orange County to schedule your appointment today.

 People who are diagnosed with diabetes can develop diabetic retinopathy, as an eye doctor who treats Laguna Hills diabetic retinopathy patients can explain.
 Individuals with both Type 1 and Type 2 diabetes are vulnerable to the disease.
 The excessive blood sugar levels can cause the small blood vessels to expand and burst.
 If you are diagnosed as pre-diabetic, you may also be at higher risk of developing the condition if you develop diabetes later on.

 Diabetic retinopathy is a complex disease, and it can be tough to understand.
 Many patients have questions about it and what to do if they are diagnosed with the disease.
 When you see a retina specialist who has experience treating this condition, they answer frequently asked questions such as:

 If you have difficulty understanding any part of diabetic retinopathy, an eye doctor will gladly answer your questions and address your concerns.
 Having a basic understanding of this disease can help you better understand your diagnosis and what you can do moving forward to reduce the health impact and long-term consequences.